Zak Vyner: Career

 On 2 July 2018, Vyner agreed a season-long loan with fellow Championship club Rotherham United.

 Vyner moved to Scottish Premiership club Aberdeen on loan in August 2019.

 He scored his first goal for Bristol City in a 2–0 win over Preston North End on 16 January 2021.

+On 19 March 2023, Vyner was named captain for the first time in a 2-0 loss to Swansea City.
+Speaking to Bristol City, Vyner stated that 'It was a massive honour for me to lead the team out and it was a great feeling for myself'.

+International career

+On 31 May 2024 it was revealed Vyner had been called up to represent Kenya at international level.